d-led/independent_liveview_components_experiment/README.md

 - very chatty/wasteful:
   - rendered partial HTML views are sent from the services, instead of the optimized configuration as known in LiveView
 - current docker compose / libcluster config creates a sporadically disconnected cluster
+- presence messages seem to not reach the services

 ### Pending Ideas